karkaplani/AsteroSlayerII/README.md

 # AsteroSlayerII
-Arcade Shoot 'Em Up Style game made with Unity and C#
+Arcade Shoot 'Em Up Style game made with Unity and C#.
+At first, I was plannning to make a casual, Flappy Bird style game with one extra mechanic, which is shooting, just to familiarize myself with Unity.
+Then, one extra idea led to another, and this came up.

 Gameplay video --> https://www.youtube.com/watch?v=xCTak5342zk&t=2s